-Image of Manoj Koushik publicated in Image Processing Challenges - Linear and nonlinear postprocessing of an image taken with Moon and that has gradients - Main notes: CanonBandingReduction for vertical banding, DBE to remove gradients, Morphological Transformation to reduce stars.
+This image is from Manoj Koushik published in Image Processing Challenges - Linear and nonlinear postprocessing of an image taken with Moon with gradients - Main notes: CanonBandingReduction for vertical banding, DBE to remove gradients, Morphological Transformation to reduce stars.
 Date: June 2016.

-I used in this processing four previously integrated images provided by Manoj; Red_Driz_Master, Green_Driz_Master, Blue_Driz_Master and Syn_Lum_Master.
+For this project I used four previously integrated images provided by Manoj; Red_Driz_Master, Green_Driz_Master, Blue_Driz_Master and Syn_Lum_Master.
 The filters used for the images are:

 Astrodon 31mm Ha 20nm FWHM: 12x900" -20C bin 1x1

 Astrodon 31mm Stromgren V: 12x900" -20C bin 1x1